 - Leases shall be issued for a period of not more than 7 years from their start date.

-- Leases shall terminate on or before the date on which the Fishery Order expires.
+- Leases shall terminate on or before the date on which the relevant Fishery Order expires.

-- Leases may be issued to “lessees” who may be individuals or companies.
+- Leases may be issued to “tenants” who may be individuals or companies.

-- Leases for layings shall be re-issued to existing lessees providing that:-
+- Leases for layings shall be re-issued to existing tenants providing that:-

-- The lessee has complied with all of the lease conditions for that laying as required by the Association; and
+- The tenant has complied with all of the lease conditions for that laying as required by the Association; and

-- The lessee has complied with all of the relevant requirements of the Fishery Order and the Shellfish Act.
+- The tenant has complied with all of the requirements of the relevant Fishery Order and the Shellfish Act.

-- If a lessee does not wish to renew their lease or if the requirements of paragraph (7) above are not met, the lease for the corresponding laying may be offered to Applicants who have submitted an application for a laying in the Fishery Order.
-They shall be issued in chronological order, such that the applicant who has been waiting longest is the first to be offered a lease.
+- Leases shall be issued in chronological order, such that the applicant who has been waiting longest is the first to be offered a lease.

 - Invitations issued to applicants by the Association to lease a laying shall be valid for a period of 28 days.
 If an applicant on the waiting list does not respond to their invitation then after 28 days have elapsed the Association shall invite the next applicant on the waiting list to lease that laying.
 This process shall be repeated until the invitation has been accepted or the end of the waiting list is reached, whichever is soonest.